replab/replab/sphinx/api/permutations.rst

 natural action and representation of the group are all defined.

 * `.PermutationGroup`: provides the infrastructure for all permutation groups, with associated `.PermutationGroupLaws`,
-* `.PermutationSubgroup`: a subgroup of the symmetric group,
 * `.Permutations`: describes the symmetric group on a given domain, with associated `.PermutationsLaws`,
 * `.S`: Shortcut for `.Permutations`.

 As a closely related variant, we describe signed permutations.
 Signed permutations act on the domain :math:`\{-n,...,-1, 1,...,n\}`.

-*  `.signed.PermutationGroup`: provides an abstract base class for all signed permutation groups,
+*  `.SignedPermutationGroup`: provides a base class for all signed permutation groups,
-*  `.signed.PermutationSubgroup`: a signed permutation subgroup,
-*  `.signed.Permutations`: describes the signed permutation group, with associated `signed.PermutationsLaws`.
+*  `.SignedPermutations`: describes the signed permutation group, with associated `signed.PermutationsLaws`.

 PermutationGroup